 - The first two statements are District-wide financial statements that provide both short-term and long-term information about the School District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the School District, reporting the School District's operations in more detail than the District-wide statements.
-The government fund statements tell how basic services such as regular and special education were financed in the short-term, as well as what remains for future spending. - The remaining statements are funds statements tell how basic services such as regular and special education were financed in the short-term, as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the School District acts solely as a trustee or agent for the benefit of others.
+The fund financial statements concentrate on the School District's most significant funds with all other nonmajor funds listed in total in one column. - The governmental funds statements tell how basic services such as regular and special education were financed in the short-term as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the School District acts solely as a trustee or agent for the benefit of others.

-The financial statements also include notes that provide additional information about the financial statements and the balances reported.
+The financial statements also include notes that explain some of the information in the statements and provide more detailed data.
 The statements are followed by a section of required supplementary information that further explains and supports the financial statements with a comparison of the School District's budget for the year.